-- All staff members, volunteers, contractors and service providers receive safeguarding training at the start of each academic year to ensure that everyone is aware of the safeguarding policy and procedures and current best practice. - All staff members, volunteers, contractors and service providers receive ongoing training and are provided with the latest guidance, advice and informal updates via regular staff meetings. - All staff members are regularly reminded that they can refer any concerns to the HSCB. - All staff members are provided with the Children Missing Education (CME) and the Online Safety Policies. - At the first staff meeting of the new academic year, committees are formed on crisis management (CIC) and the Designated Safeguarding Lead and Deputy Designated Safeguarding Lead are identified to all staff members, expertise of active staff is drawn upon to shape safe-guarding arrangements and policies for the coming year. - Training on radicalization is conducted every two years by the local authority officer with responsibility for this area. - Training for the Designated Safeguarding Lead and Deputy Designated Safeguarding Lead takes place every two years and is delivered through the local authority. - Areas covered in training for the Designated Safeguarding Lead and Deputy Designated Safeguarding Lead include: - the way in which agencies work together, Multi Agency Safeguarding Hub (MASH at the Borough of Hounslow) - o participation in case conferences - how to support children who are in need - o identifying signs of children at risk including those who are risk of being radicalized - keeping efficient records - promoting the culture of the school and EYFS setting to listen and to make Ashton House a TELLING school.
+- is at risk of modern slavery, trafficking, sexual or criminal exploitation; - is at risk of being radicalised or exploited; - has a family member in prison, or is affected by parental offending; - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse; - is misusing drugs or alcohol themselves; - has returned home to their family from care; - is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage; - is a privately fostered child; and - is persistently absent from education, including persistent absences for part of the school day. - Detailed information on early help can be found in Chapter 1 of Working Together to Safeguard Children - All staff members are provided with the Children Missing Education (CME) and the Online Safety Policies. - At the first staff meeting of the new academic year, committees are formed on crisis management (CIC) and the Designated Safeguarding Lead and Deputy Designated Safeguarding Lead are identified to all staff members, expertise of active staff is drawn upon to shape safe-guarding arrangements and policies for the coming year. - Training on radicalization is conducted every two years online. - Training for the Designated Safeguarding Lead and Deputy Designated Safeguarding Lead takes place every two years and is delivered through the local authority, either face to face or online. - Areas covered in training for the Designated Safeguarding Lead and Deputy Designated Safeguarding Lead include: - the way in which agencies work together, Multi Agency Safeguarding Hub (MASH at the Borough of Hounslow) - o participation in case conferences - o how to support children who are in need - o identifying signs of children at risk including those who are risk of being radicalized - keeping efficient records - promoting the culture of the school and EYFS setting to listen and to make Ashton House a TELLING school.